userfrosting/learn/pages/19.recipes/04.custom-login-page/docs.md

 }
 ```

 This uses the [authorizer](/users/access-control) to decide where to redirect the user.
 First, it will redirect to the `dashboard` [named route](https://www.slimframework.com/docs/v3/objects/router.html#route-names) if the user has access to it.
 If they don't, it will try the `settings` named route.
 Finally, if the user doesn't have access to that either, it'll redirect the user to the `index` named route.
 Since in our case, we always want to redirect to the `index` route, we'll change that part to:

 ```php
 return $response->withHeader('UF-Redirect', $c->router->pathFor('index'));
 ```

->>>>> Note that we use the Slim router's `pathFor` method here to get the route definition from it's name.
+[notice=note]Note that we use the Slim router's `pathFor` method here to get the route definition from it's name.
 This is the same as doing `return $response->withHeader('UF-Redirect', '/');`.
-Check out [Slim's documentation](https://www.slimframework.com/docs/objects/router.html#route-names) for more info on named routes.
+Check out [Slim's documentation](https://www.slimframework.com/docs/objects/router.html#route-names) for more info on named routes.[/notice]

 Our complete `src/ServicesProvider/ServicesProvider.php` file should now look like this: